Luger pistol: Interwar period

 Until 1930, DWM continued to export both P08 and commercial Parabellum pistols to nations in Europe and to overseas markets, including the United States and the Far East.
 Although never officially adopted by Nationalist forces, all variants of the Parabellum or Luger pistol were highly sought after by both Chinese Nationalist officers and irregular guerrilla forces.
 In 1924, just before the outbreak of the Chinese Civil War, a review of Chinese Nationalist small arms reported that "Among officers, bodyguards, and police, the German Parabellum (Luger) 9-mm automatic pistol was the weapon of choice...".

-In 1930, Mauser took over manufacture of the P.08 from DWM.
+In 1930, Mauser took over the manufacture of P.08 from DWM.
 Additional P08s were produced by Simson and later Krieghoff.
 Many P04 and P08 pistols would continue in service with German army and navy personnel throughout World War II.
-Towards the end of 1937 (beginning with 't' & 'u' block pistols) Mauser phased out rust blue process and "straw finishing" small parts and levers on the P08, choosing to salt blue all parts of the weapon at one time.
-In 1941 some of these pistols were fitted with inexpensive black Bakelite grip panels to cut production time and expense.
+Towards the end of 1937 (beginning with 't' & 'u' block pistols), Mauser phased out the rust blue process and "straw finishing" small parts and levers on the P08, choosing to salt blue all parts of the weapon at one time.
+In 1941, some of these pistols were fitted with inexpensive black Bakelite grip panels to cut production time and expense.
 Years after the war, these pistols would be given the name "Black Widow" by a postwar US arms dealer as a marketing ploy.